Shao Xu: As a Jin vassal

-Captivity and execution
+Captivity and death

 Shao Xu was sent to Shi Le's capital in Xiangguo.
 Shi Le respected Shao Xu's loyalty, so he freed him from captivity and appointed him Attendant Officer of the Household Gentlemen.
 Shi Le also issued a policy to his generals to always present him a captured official that they deemed worthy because of Shao Xu's defiance.
 Shao Xu continued to impress Shi Le as during his capture, Shao Xu would grow his own vegetables and sell them in the market.
 Because of this, Shi Le rewarded Shao Xu with clothes and grains.
 Often times, he would sigh and try to set Shao Xu as an example in the court.

-Duan Pidi and Shao Xu's family were finally defeated in 321.
-Despite Shi Le's respect for Shao Xu, Pidi's insolence made Shi Le worried that Shao Xu and Pidi would revolt in the future.
+Duan Pidi and Shao Xu's family were finally defeated and captured in 321.
+Despite Shi Le's respect for Shao Xu, Pidi's refusal to properly submit made Shi Le worried that the two would revolt in the future.
 Not long after, Shi Le ordered for Shao Xu and Pidi to be executed.